 36. Swinging on a swing - Similar to a bumpy car ride but probably a bit easier on the mother.

-38. Thyme Tea - Reportedly, thyme tea can cause stimulate contractions, sending you into labor.
+48. Thyme tea - Reportedly, thyme tea can cause stimulate contractions, sending you into labor.

 39. A glass of wine - Wine helps release oxytocin, one of the hormones that signals the body to go into labor.
 However remember that drinking during pregnancy is NOT recommended.
-You might want to check this with your doctor first.
+Check with your doctor first.

-40. Skipping/galloping - You might feel a bit self-conscious skipping around your house or neighborhood, but it works by the same mechanism that walking does.
+40. Skipping/galloping - You might feel a bit self-conscious skipping around your house or neighborhood, but it works according to the same mechanism that walking does.
 It uses gravity to help get the baby into position.

 Please note that I am a work-at-home mum who makes a living writing online.
 If you're planning to copy this article elsewhere, please take a moment to link back to it.
-If you are not seeing this article on wrylilt.hubpages.com, it is in breach of copyright and you may be at risk of having a DMCA filed on yourself or the site where it posted.
+If you are not seeing this article on WeHaveKids.com, then the article is in breach of copyright and you may be at risk of having a DMCA filed against you or the site where it is posted.
 I've had to post this due to the number of people reposting my content without any attribution.
 Thank you for understanding.